SnowdenNeuroverse/NeuroTraining/IngestData/ReadMe.md

 2. Configure capture of the raw data being sent to that event hub
 3. Send a test payload
 4. Access the data landed in the DataLake using spark
+5. Setup scheduled job that transforms landed data and stores it in a sql table.